barbazul/1kfa/mod_guide_gm.md

 As players choose cards, there may be opportunities to explain some of the deeper rules.

-When a player chooses a card with an UNENCUMBERED or RECEIVE CARDS tag, take that opportunity to explain how Speed / Wealth / Pack works and point out how it will impact their ability to choose other equipment and be able to run away from threats.
+When a player chooses a card with an UNENCUMBERED tag, take that opportunity to explain how Item and Pack cards impact those types of moves.

 When a player chooses a card with an IMMEDIATE tag, take that opportunity to explain that they can only use one IMMEDIATE move at a time, and that